hayeah/sike-react-course/absolute-positioning/_index.md

 # Percentage Positioning

-For responsive design, you'd often have to use percentage (%) to position items, so where they are is relative to size of the window/screen.
+For responsive design, you'd often have to use percentage (%) to position elements, so their positions are relative to size of the window/screen.

 It's easy to move an item to the center of a container: